abpframework/abp/docs/en/framework/api-development/standard-apis/configuration.md

 # Application Configuration Endpoint

-ABP Framework provides a pre-built and standard endpoint that contains some useful information about the application/service.
+ABP provides a pre-built and standard endpoint that contains some useful information about the application/service.
 Here, is the list of some fundamental information at this endpoint:

 * Granted [policies](../../fundamentals/authorization.md) (permissions) for the current user.
 * [Setting](../../fundamentals/settings.md) values for the current user.